 Lake Douglas Camping Ground, Kalgoorlie

-Lake Douglas camping ground is a huge area full of private areas down tracks where you can get away from everyone or stay together in the main part.
+Lake Douglas camping ground is a vast area with private areas down tracks, where you can get away from everyone, or stay together in the main part.

 There is a toilet next to the lake and another down in the main camping ground, so if you’re not self-contained, don’t go too far down the tracks.

-There is no drinking water so bring your own and plenty of bins are scattered around the main area.
+There is no drinking water available, so please bring your own.
+Additionally, plenty of bins are scattered around the main area.
 Camping is allowed, but there is a 72-hour limit on how long you can stay.

 Camping is also allowed beside the lake, with tracks going from the road around the lake.
 You can also walk around the lake.